reuelindurkar/Mech105-projectCode/README.md

 1.  **Special Matrix**

 This program will create a special matrix with two input numbers.
 I manipulated various cells of a two dimensional array while filtering through the entire array to access previous array values.
-For example, if my function was called with the inputs as n = 5, and m = 4, the following matrix would be outputted:
+For example, if my function was called with the inputs as *n = 5*, and *m = 4*, the following matrix would be outputted:
 ```
      1     2     3     4
      2     4     7    11